 (4) Confirmation of information on person in charge at Client in the course of system operation support services.

-*Any registered information may be corrected, changed, added, or deleted through the “Change of Information on the Person in Charge” at any time.
-If Client requires Career-tasu to notify it of the purpose of use of the Personal Information, or to disclose, correct, add, or delete the Personal Information, or to reject the use or provision of the Personal Information, Client shall contact Career-tasu thereon using the following contact information:
+*Any registered information may be corrected, changed, added, or deleted through the “Manage Accounts” at any time.
+The person in charge at Client shall contact Career-tasu using the following contact information if such person requires Career-tasu to notify such person of the purpose of use of the Personal Information, or to disclose, correct, add, or delete the Personal Information, or if such person reject the use or provision of the Personal Information:

 [Contact]